HarrisonHall/djanky_blackjack/README.md

 # Djanky BlackJack
 Djanky BlackJack is a janky blackjack implementation in django.
 It is self-explanatory.
 This was my final project for the week-long TRACE sponsored django bootcamp.

+The long-term goal for this project is to implement sockets for handling the games.
+When that is completed, a link will be provided.

 ![join mulitplayer](pics/mult.png)